-If you have applied for a position that is designated a ‘position involving confidentiality’ (vertrouwensfunctie), or if you hold a position that has recently been designated so, you will have to undergo security screening.
+If you have applied for a position that is designated a "position involving confidentiality" (vertrouwensfunctie), or if you hold a position that has recently been designated so, you will have to have a security screening.

 What is a security screening?

-The AIVD carries out the security screening for candidates who have applied for positions involving confidentiality.
+The AIVD carries out security screenings for candidates who have applied for positions involving confidentiality.
 The screening is regulated by law in the Security Screening Act (Wvo, Wet veiligheidsonderzoeken).